SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 Message contains:

+* number of map pieces to be received, *2 octets*, unsigned integer
 * number of objects found, *4 octets*, unsigned integer
 * list of objects

+Relevant map parts would be sent with `here's your navigation chart` messages.

 Each object is represented as follows: